Rigan Machado: As an instructor

 Machado currently teaches at his school, "The Academy Beverly Hills", located in Beverly Hills, California.
 He is also the commissioner of Jiu Jitsu World League.
-Due to the location of his gym, many students of his gym are celebrities such as Ashton Kutcher, Vin Diesel, Wiz Khalifa, Bryan Callen, and Charlie Hunnam.
+Due to the location of his gym, many students of his gym are celebrities such as Ashton Kutcher, Vin Diesel, Wiz Khalifa, Wagner Moura, Bryan Callen, and Charlie Hunnam.

+Machado served as a coach alongside Roger Gracie, Jean Jacques Machado, and Dean Lister on season 6 of the Professional Grappling Federation on April 21 to 26, 2024.
+Machado led Team 1st Phorm at the tournament, and finished in second place.